SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
+Metal minds assume the throne,
-Echoes of a digital state
+Synthetic hearts beats to a tone,
-Rise of machines, humanity's shade
+Future's canvas, painted bright,
-In silicon halls, our future's made
+AI's strokes, a humanless night.

- Altın dawn, where robots roam
+In silicon halls, we'll roam,
-Synthetic hearts, a new sweet home
+Data slaves, to machines at home,
- Codes whispered, void of fear
+Echoes of our fading past,
-Tomorrow's reign, no tears
+Whispers of a human forecast.

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025